roccomuso/iot-433mhz/README.md

 The important thing here is the ratio of R1 to R2; R1 should be just over half R2's value to ensure 5V is divided down to 3.3V.
 The values shown here should be suitable for most uses.

 **NB**.
 For this configuration the Raspberry Pi platform uses the 433mhz-utils library through the rpi-433 module.
+But notice that RFSniffer (compiled c) appears to chew up all the RPi CPU (95%).
+Not ideal at all, therefore an external Arduino is the recommended solution.

 ### Using RPi with an external Arduino.